jessems/jessems.com/src/posts/2023-02-16-creating-custom-now-experience-components-with-ui-builder/index.md

 npm install --global --production windows-build-tools
 ```

 (Mac only) older versions of OSX will have Python 2.7 installed.
 Newer versions will need to install it.
+This is how you can accomplish that ^[2].

 ```shell
 brew install pyenv